 Don't you think?

-Karina's Hot Artichoke Dip Recipe (with dairy- or vegan)Recipe posted December 2010.
+Karina's Hot Artichoke Dip Recipe (dairy or vegan)Recipe posted December 2010.

 This is the easiest party dip ever.
 Not to mention, hot, creamy and fabulous.
 Celebrations need not be complicated.
 Not when delicious is as simple as uno, dos, tres.
 I used a bag of Trader Joe's frozen artichoke hearts, as I didn't want the oiliness of jarred artichoke hearts.
 And as for the buttered almond topping, if you need to avoid nuts, you can substitute the almonds for your favorite buttered GF breadcrumbs.